plotly/plotly.py/doc/python/selections.md

 ## Fill Color for Active Selections

 You can style the active selection with `activeselection`.
-A selection is active when it is selected or created.
-In this example, we set active selections to appear with a `fillcolor` of `yellow`.
+In this example, we set active selections (when created or clicked) to appear with a `fillcolor` of `yellow`.

 ```python
 import plotly.express as px